varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/random-walks.md

 ````

 The use of geometric Brownian motion as a financial mathematical model is primarily due to the work of Samuelson in the 1950s and 1960s {cite}`Merton2006`.
 However, today Geometric Brownian Motion is more often associated with the Black–Scholes options pricing model (which we'll describe later) {cite}`BlackScholes1973`.

+Eqn. {eq}`eq-SDE-GBM` has several excellent properties.
+For example, Eqn. {eq}`eq-SDE-GBM` has an _analytical_ solution.
+Thus, we can estimate the price value $X(t)$ precisely as a function of time (no need to develop an approximate solution)!
+However, to develop the analytical solution, we need to introduce some theoretical machinery to do normal calculus operations on stochastic systems, namely [Ito calculus](https://en.wikipedia.org/wiki/Itô_calculus).

+### Ito calculus